Samuel Hubbard Shoe Company

 The Samuel Hubbard Shoe Company is an American footwear brand founded in 2013 by Bruce R. Katz.
-A co-founder of the Rockport Shoe Company, Katz founded Samuel Hubbard in Mill Valley, CA to continue his family’s legacy designing and marketing premium footwear.
+A co-founder of the Rockport Shoe Company, Katz founded Samuel Hubbard in Mill Valley, CA to develop premium footwear.

 History

 The origins of the Samuel Hubbard Shoe company date back to the 1930s when Samuel J. Katz established the Hubbard Shoe Company in Rochester, NH.
 The company grew to more than 500 employees during the height of World War II, when it manufactured boots for the armed services.
 By the end of the war, government orders had slowed significantly and Samuel’s son Saul Katz joined the company to help his father rebuild.

 The Hubbard Shoe Company prospered through the 1950s and 1960s, partly due to new government contracts to make ski and parachute boots during the Korean conflict.
 However, in the late 1960s and early 1970s, overseas manufacturing became cheaper and more readily available.
 Unable to compete, New England shoe factories began to dwindle and by 1973, the Hubbard Shoe Company was forced to close its doors.

 In 1971, Saul Katz used $15,000 to start the Rockport Shoe Company with his son Bruce.
 The company embraced the concept of overseas manufacturing and pioneered the idea of the comfort shoe.
 Revenue grew to almost $100 million in sales before acquisition by Reebok in 1986.